robotframework/robotframework/CONTRIBUTING.rst

 Describe the new feature and use cases for it in as much detail as possible.
-Especially with larger enhancements, be prepared to contribute the code in form of a pull request as explained below or to pay someone for the work.
+Especially with larger enhancements, be prepared to contribute the code in the form of a pull request as explained below or to pay someone for the work.
 Consider also would it be better to implement this functionality as a separate tool outside the core framework.